 Baby swings and big kid swings, plus climbing things, and slides for two different levels of bravery are installed in the play area.
-There is a sandy area for digging and some grass and picnic tables.
-Bring a blanket if you like, but if you’re with a new walker, you probably won’t get a chance to sit down.
+The park features grass and picnic tables.
+Bring a blanket if you like, but if you're with a new walker, you probably won't get a chance to sit down.

-The main attraction of Totland, for the tots, are the dozens of push toys and ride-ons that have been left by families who have outgrown them.
-No need to bring your own toys — the place is covered with them.
+Historically, the main attraction of Totland, for the tots, are the dozens of push toys and ride-ons that have been left by families who have outgrown them.
+There was no need to bring your own toys — the place was covered with them.

-Little people delight in trying out all of the colorful plastic vehicles, and even babies will find countless new surfaces to test out their pulling-up-to-a-stand prowess.
-Exersaucers and baby slides are often stationed on the grass as well.
-Time flies when you’re a toddler at Totland and many children are carried away kicking and screaming each day; they just don’t want to leave.
+Little people delighted in trying out all of the colorful plastic vehicles, and even babies would find countless new surfaces to test out their pulling-up-to-a-stand prowess.
+Exersaucers and baby slides were often stationed on the grass as well.
+Time flies when you're a toddler at Totland and many children are carried away kicking and screaming each day; they just don't want to leave.